How to Become an Aerospace Engineer

 Math skills.
 Aerospace engineers use the principles of calculus, trigonometry, and other advanced topics in math for analysis, design, and troubleshooting in their work.

 Writing skills.
-Aerospace engineers must be able to write papers that explain their designs clearly and create documentation for future reference.
+Aerospace engineers must be able both to write papers that explain their designs clearly and to create documentation for future reference.

 Licenses, Certifications, and Registrations

 Licensure is not required for entry-level positions as an aerospace engineer.
 A Professional Engineering (PE) license, which allows for higher levels of leadership and independence, can be acquired later in one’s career.
 Licensed engineers are called professional engineers (PEs).
 A PE can oversee the work of other engineers, sign off on projects, and provide services directly to the public.
 State licensure generally requires:

 - A degree from an ABET-accredited engineering program

 - A passing score on the Fundamentals of Engineering (FE) exam

 - Relevant work experience, typically at least 4 years